Rehpotsirhc-z/Chrome-Extension/README.md

 ## Roadmap

--   [ ] Days on the graph—Update graph
+-   [ ] Make text log to pie chart
--   [ ] Confidence threshold setting
+-   [ ] Figure out whats up with the chart of active extension
--   [ ] Graph for when the extension is active—add to a log every minute or something
+-   [ ] Make sure that active extension works as intended
 -   [ ] Cache for the text and images
 -   [ ] Figure out line 221 of `settings.js` why there is that error